takahashim/mastodon-book-sample/README.md

 ## How to use

 * modify config.yml; get access_token and write it.
+    * If you want to get access_token on trial, try https://takahashim.github.io/mastodon-access-token/ .
 * execute `bundle install`
 * execute `bundle exec toot.rb` or `bundle exec timeline.rb`